calypsonet/keyple-website/content/docs/developer-guide/calypso-application.md

 Secure session settings can be finely tuned with PoSecuritySettings and a set of enums provided by Keyple:

 #### Modification mode
-Indicates whether the secure session can be closed and reopened to manage the limitation of the PO buffer memory.
+Indicates whether the secure session can be closed and reopened to manage the limitation of the PO buffer memory (session modifications buffer).
 | ModificationMode| Description
 |---------------------------------|------------------------------------
 |**`ATOMIC`**|The secure session is atomic.
-|**`MULTIPLE`**|Several secure sessions can be chained (to manage the writing of large amounts of data).
+|**`MULTIPLE`**|Several secure sessions will be chained (to manage the writing of large amounts of data).

  ```java
      ...